plo8/cpsc449-project2/README.md

 This project is about splitting monolith service that exposed two different sets of resources in project 1, into two separate microservices and authenticating the endpoints of each service.

+Configuration files:
+1. Procfile is a mechanism for declaring what commands are run by your application to start the app

 The following are the steps to run the project:
 1. Clone the github repository https://github.com/plo8/cpsc449-project2.git
 2. Installing and configuring Nginx:
     > sudo apt update
     > sudo apt install --yes nginx-extras
+3. Run init.sh to populate the database and automatically connect the api to the database.
+    > ./bin/init_auth.sh
+    > ./bin/init_game.sh
-3. start the services
+4. start the services
     > foreman start -m auth=1,game=3

-Configuration files:
-1. Run init.sh to populate the database and automatically connect the api to the database.
-    > ./bin/init.sh
-2. Procfile is a mechanism for declaring what commands are run by your application to start the app

 Now the API can be run using Postman(the method which we followed) or using curl or httpie.